stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

 Oh!
-I was going to go for yes.
+I was gonna go for yes.
 Fair enough.

 #### TIM

-As much as I can see in retrospect, that character, beyond-- and again, who can say, subconsciously, but like I'm normally pretty sure of what I'm doing, which is such a broad sentence.
+As much as I can see in retrospect, that character, beyond-- And again, who can say, subconsciously, but, like, I'm normally pretty sure of what I'm doing, which is such a broad sentence.
 "I'm pretty sure of what I'm doing." __[Ben laughs]__ I've only in retrospect been made aware of the fact that yes, he is sort of like a gadabout, allergic to responsibility, space ding-dong.
 So yes, it is sort of quite similar, but as far as I can think of, I didn't think, "Oh, I'll make a Zaphod Beeblebrox-type," despite the fact we were 100% doing a Magrathea-type thing.

 #### BEN

 Oh yeah yeah, no yeah.
 We're not pretending there wasn't any Adams.
-Also, I think there was one aspect where he absolutely was based on that, [__TIM:__ Oh really?] which is-- yes, which is where you wanted to have your cocktail?
-The Flaxen Whisk, because [__TIM:__ Ah, yes.] that was your intergalactic Gargle Blaster? [__TIM:__ Yes.]
-I think we specifically referenced the Gargle Blaster when we were like thinking of what he should be drinking.
+Also, I think there is one aspect where he absolutely was based on that, [__TIM:__ Oh really?] which is-- Yes, which is where you wanted to have your cocktail?
+The Flaxen Whisk, because that was [__TIM:__ Ah, yes.] your Inter-Galactic Gargle Blaster? [__TIM:__ Yes.]
+I think we specifically referenced the Gargle Blaster when we were, like, thinking of what he should be drinking.

 #### TIM

 That's true, that's true, that's true.
-But I suppose that was like, "Oh, wouldn't it be good if he had something like..." as opposed to, "We need a character; let's make him a Zaphod".
+But I suppose that was like, "Oh, wouldn't it be good if he had something like..." as opposed to, [__BEN:__ Yes.]
+"We need a character; let's make him a Zaphod".

 #### BEN

-Oh yeah yeah yeah.
+Oh, yeah yeah.
 Absolutely.
-There's just that one little bit where we did.
+It's just there's that, like, one little bit where we did.

 #### TIM

-"And do you think they would get along?" *No!* Like, two egos of that size [__BEN: [chuckling]__ Yeah, god.] would just like-- It's like when you drop a bomb to put out a fire.
+"And do you think they would get along?" *No!* Like, two egos of that size [__BEN: [chuckling]__ Yeah, god.] would just, like-- It's like when you drop a bomb to put out a fire.
 They both die.

 ##### [Ben laughs uproariously]